 Reading, storytelling & games

-Reading, storytelling & games can play a significant role in helping your child learn social and emotional regulation.
-Books such as- “Sometimes I feel angry”, help children learn about emotions, their responses, and feelings to help them improve their emotional development.
+Reading, storytelling & emotional regulation toys play a significant role in helping your child learn about social and emotional regulation techniques.
+Colourful books, such as our Sometimes I Feel Angry Book, helps children learn about emotions, their responses, and feelings to help them improve their emotional development.

 Interactive toys

-Interactive toys, sometimes called social-emotional learning (SEL) toys, have become popular for children to learn social and emotional regulation.
+Interactive toys, sometimes called social-emotional learning (SEL) toys, have become popular sensory for children to learn social and emotional regulation.
 Easy to interact with, interactive toys help children explore social interaction and their emotions.

-- The Feelings Friend: A soft doll with interchangeable facial expressions and illustrated cards.
+The Feelings Friend: A soft doll with interchangeable facial expressions and illustrated cards.
 This doll helps your child express their feelings while recognising what others are feeling.

-- Cubeez: An emotional expression game where players match the face on the Challenge Card by quickly turning, flipping, and positioning three cubes.
+Cubeez: An emotional expression game where players match the face on the Challenge Card by quickly turning, flipping, and positioning three cubes.

 Organising playdates & activities

-Organised play is an excellent way for your child to learn and develop social and emotional regulation skills.
+Activities for self-regulation is an excellent way for your child to learn and develop social and emotional regulation skills.
 When playing with other children, your child needs to understand their emotions, accept others’ emotions, and sometimes let their feelings be released.
-Games like Parachute Play and Catchtail can involve teamwork, turn taking and success to celebrate.
+Games like the Rainbow Target Parachute and Catch Tail Ball can involve teamwork, turn-taking and promoting success that’s worth celebrating.Â

-- Control impulses that can be socially inappropriate, like snatching a toy from a friend
+- Being able to sit still, pay attention, and listen and control impulses that can be socially inappropriate, like snatching a toy from a friend.

 - Learning how to take turns when sharing toys and playing games